-The multiverse would be used (and abused) to introduce characters from different editorial aqcuired by DC (like Quality and Charlton characters) or just to try different stories outside the continuity and explain contradictions (Kamandi and Batman encounter, for example)
+The multiverse would be used (and abused) to introduce characters from different editorial acquired by DC (like Quality and Charlton characters) or just to try different stories outside the continuity and explain contradictions (Kamandi and Batman encounter, for example)

-The Multiverse concept would be abandoned after the celebrated Crisis of Infinity Earths for almost twenty years.
-The character from different earths now lived together in a clustered earth and transformed a lot of concepts(like Superman being the first Superhero of the world), but introducing others (the Legacy hero concept).
+The Multiverse concept would be abandoned after the celebrated Crisis of Infinite Earths for almost twenty years.
+The characters from different earths now lived together in a clustered earth and transformed a lot of concepts(like Superman being the first Superhero of the world), but introducing others (the Legacy hero concept).
 However various writers tried in some fashion or other to bring back the multiverse in some fashion, with Elseworlds tales, stories imaginaries, alternate timelines or dream realities.
 Among those writers were Grant Morrison and Mark Waid, who created the concept of Hypertime to bring back the alternate earths but their efforts didn't thrive.

-Was Geoff Johns with Infinity Crisis who bring back a glimpse of the previous Multiverse before along with Waid, Morrison and Gregg Rucka in 52 bring it the concept back in proper fashion, with a multiverse of 52 unexplored universes than resembled strongly the original one from before the crisis but included others as the Kingdom Come earth, the wildstorm universe and the tangent line.
+It was Geoff Johns with Infinity Crisis who brought back a glimpse of the previous Multiverse before along with Waid, Morrison and Gregg Rucka in 52 brought the concept back in proper fashion, with a multiverse of 52 unexplored universes than resembled strongly the original one from before the crisis but included others as the Kingdom Come earth, the wildstorm universe and the tangent line.

 During this age and until the new 52 reboot, some earths would be explored and would be used in different stories, as also was hinted the presence of people of other earths living among the characters of the main earth.

 However, a new reboot caused during the Flashpoint event changed the multiverse yet again: this time the main earth (rebranded as Prime Earth by Dan DiDio, DC co-publisher) included the characteristics of the Wildstorm Universe and Vertigo characters.
 Also Earth 2 was started radically different, with some of the Golden Age characters transformed into a younger generation of heroes in a world in war against Apokolips.

-However the multiverse still have a stronger presence with characters from other universes making pivotal appearances as last seen in Forevere evil.
+However the multiverse still has a stronger presence with characters from other universes making pivotal appearances as last seen in Forever Evil.